Origin of competing charge density waves in kagome metal ScV$_6$Sn$_6$: Results and discussion

-Figure \ref{fig:structure+phonon}(d) shows the calculated harmonic and anharmonic phonon dispersions of pristine \ce{ScV6Sn6}.
-The harmonic phonon dispersion shows multiple dynamical instabilities, which appear as imaginary frequencies in the phonon dispersion [represented by the grey area in Fig.\,\ref{fig:structure+phonon}(d)].
-The harmonic instabilities span a wide region of the Brillouin zone, including the whole $q_z=\frac{\pi}{c}$ plane represented by the A-L-H-A closed path, and also including other values of $q_z$, for example the K$^{\prime}$ point at $q_z=\frac{1}{3}$.
-Specifically, the calculated harmonic instabilities include the CDW instabilities reported experimentally with wave vectors $\q{3}$ and $\q{2}$, which correspond to the K$^{\prime}$ and H points of the Brillouin zone, respectively; but also include many other instabilities.
-Interestingly, when anharmonic phonon-phonon interactions\,\cite{SSCHA1,SSCHA2,SSCHA3} are included, most harmonic instabilities disappear and only two remain: those at the K$^{\prime}$ and H points of the Brillouin zone.
-These are the instabilities reported experimentally, which are fully recovered by our calculations.
+Figure\,\ref{fig:structure+phonon}d shows the calculated harmonic and anharmonic phonon dispersions of pristine \ce{ScV6Sn6}.
+The harmonic phonon dispersion shows multiple dynamical instabilities, which appear as imaginary frequencies in the phonon dispersion (represented by the grey area in Fig.\,\ref{fig:structure+phonon}d).
+The harmonic instabilities span a wide region of the Brillouin zone, including the whole $q_z=\frac{1}{2}$ plane represented by the \textit{A}-\textit{L}-\textit{H}-\textit{A} closed path, and also including other values of $q_z$, for example the \textit{K}$^{\prime}$ point at the $q_z=\frac{1}{3}$ plane.
+Specifically, the calculated harmonic instabilities include the CDW instabilities reported experimentally with wave vectors $\q{3}$ and $\q{2}$, which correspond to the \textit{K}$^{\prime}$ and \textit{H} points of the Brillouin zone, respectively; but also include many other instabilities.
+Interestingly, when anharmonic phonon-phonon interactions\,\cite{SSCHA1,SSCHA2,SSCHA3} are included, most harmonic instabilities disappear, leaving only two at the \textit{K}$^{\prime}$ and \textit{H} points at finite temperatures.
+This aligns with available experimental reports, which observe only those two instabilities.

-Figures \ref{fig:structure+phonon}(b) and \ref{fig:structure+phonon}(c) illustrate the CDW structures optimized along the imaginary phonon modes at $\q{3}$ and $\q{2}$, respectively.
+Figures\,\ref{fig:structure+phonon}b and\,\ref{fig:structure+phonon}c illustrate the CDW structures optimized along the imaginary phonon modes at $\q{3}$ and $\q{2}$, respectively.
 The distortions of both CDW orders mainly occur along the Sn1-Sc chains, where the Sn1-Sc-Sn1 trimers are displaced to form $\times3$ and $\times2$ CDW periodicities along the c axis for the $\q{3}$ and $\q{2}$ orders, respectively.
 The $\q{3}$ CDW order involves three trimers exhibiting a stationary-up-down pattern while the $\q{2}$ CDW order involves two trimers with an up-down pattern.
 In both CDW orders, the trimers in one Sc1-Sn chain alternate their displacement along the c axis relative to the other Sc1-Sn chains, resulting in the $\sqrt{3}\times\sqrt{3}$ in-plane periodicity.